Serviced Apartments Kensington

 The weather, as a rule, has no rules and is quite difficult to forecast, what with Britain being an island.
 However, Kensington is guaranteed to be cold in winter and warm in summer.
 But remember, summer can jump between pouring rain and blistering temperatures at a moment’s notice, so layers are recommended.

 As well as summer, spring and autumn are recommended times to visit Kensington.
-All will bring reasonable temperatures, at times, and will avoid the freezing cold of winter.
+All will bring reasonable temperatures, at times, and will avoid the cold of winter.